Do Large Language Models Mirror Cognitive Language Processing?: Related Work

-\paragraph{Cognitively-Inspired NLP} The relationship between brain cognitive processing and NLP models has remained a prominent area of research.
-Numerous studies explore how embedding representations of words and sentences extracted from NLP models correspond to fMRI or MEG recordings \cite{mitchell2008predicting,huth2016natural,pereira2018toward}. \citet{DBLP:conf/conll/HollensteinTLZ19} propose a framework for cognitive word embedding evaluation called CogniVal.
+\paragraph{Neuroscience-Inspired NLP} Human brain contains intricate neural networks and hierarchical structures, that encompass a broader cognitive complexity and generalization, providing a more comprehensive and profound perspective to understand the performance of LLMs in language cognition \citep{deneve2017brain, thiebaut2022emergent, ren2021cogalign}.
+Thus, aligning brain cognitive processing signals with text embeddings to evaluate LLMs has remained a prominent area of research.
+Numerous studies explore how embedding representations of words and sentences extracted from NLP models correspond to fMRI or MEG recordings \citep{mitchell2008predicting,pereira2018toward}. \citet{DBLP:conf/conll/HollensteinTLZ19} propose a framework for cognitive word embedding evaluation called CogniVal.
 This framework assesses the extent to which language model representations reflect semantic information in the human brain across three modalities: eye-tracking, EEG, and fMRI. \citet{DBLP:conf/emnlp/XuMF16} introduce a lightweight tool named BrainBench, designed to evaluate the word semantics in distributional models, using fMRI images corresponding to 60 concrete nouns. \citet{DBLP:conf/nips/TonevaW19} interpret the differences among 4 language models concerning layer depth, context length, and attention types using fMRI data.
 By leveraging insights from attention experiments, the performance of syntax-related tasks is enhanced.

+\paragraph{NLP-Inspired Neuroscience} Leveraging the superior semantic expressiveness of text embeddings from pre-trained models, a few studies utilize the computational mapping between brain activity and text embeddings to decode human brains \citep{mitchell2008predicting, pereira2018toward, ren2022bridging}. \citet{sun2019towards} have explored the effectiveness of different types of distributed representation models in sentence-level brain decoding based on fMRI, and found that supervised structured models exhibited remarkable performance in brain decoding.
+Additionally, \citet{wehbe2014aligning} drew an analogy between the recurrent neural network language model and the working mechanisms of the brain during discourse comprehension.
+They utilize the predictive performance of magnetoencephalography on hidden states at different moments to reveal what information is encoded by brain regions at specific times.